uddavdhakal190/local-event-board/README.md

 ## Team and Academic Context

-EventGO was developed as a bachelor capstone project by a four-member team with responsibilities spanning UI/UX design, quality assurance, backend development, and database engineering.
+EventGo was developed as a bachelor capstone project by a four-member team with responsibilities spanning UI/UX design, quality assurance, backend development, and database engineering.
 The project reflects both technical implementation and academic work, including planning, research, testing, debugging, documentation, and presentation preparation.

 ### Team Members